Adrian-Atienza/10-mppt-algorithms-tested-under-3-different-datasets/README.md

 Simulation files are stored in results folder while the results for metrics are in the analysis_results folder.
 To delete and re-simulate specific simulations (scenario x algorithm x dataset), go to results folder and delete the simulation files you wish to re-simulate.

-A .zip file is in the repository which shows a version of the file with completed results.
+A .zip file is in the repository which shows a version of the file with completed results used in the researchers' thesis.
+When simulating, keep existing folders intact as the code uses these folders to store simulation results.